leslie-smith1112/PhyloFrame/README.md

 This is a basic example which shows you how to recreate a run from the paper as well as to run PhyloFrame on a single datatset.

 ### 1. Set up data
-PhyloFrame utilizes two large data sources: Functional interaction networks and enhanced allele frequencies for all chromosoems created from Gnomadv4.1.
-These are not available withing the R package data and must be downloaded and set up seperatley.
+PhyloFrame utilizes two large data sources: Functional interaction networks and enhanced allele frequencies for all chromosomes created from Gnomadv4.1.
+These are not available withing the R package data and must be downloaded and set up seperatley (described below).

-Expression data and sample batches used are included in the package data.
+Expression data and sample batches used are included in the R package data.

 #### Functional Interaction Network
 Functional interaction networks used in PhyloFrame are from Humanbase and can be downloaded here: https://hb.flatironinstitute.org/download.
 We use the mammary epithelium, thyroid, and uterine endometrium networks in the associated paper.
 We use the Full network in our analysis, however any network with the format below can be used.
 In this file the columns are listed on Hummanbase as follows: [entrez gene id 1][entrez gene id 2][posterior prob., with known edges set to 1][posterior prob.]
 We use the [posterior prob., with known edges set to 1] connection in our analysis and drop the fourth column.